PFAWL Board of Directors 2022 - 2023

 Victoria Bell

-CLE Director
+Programming Director

 Ms. Bell helps businesses buy and sell real estate, and resolve contractual disputes through at RVC Realty, Inc. in Tampa, Florida.
 Victoria grew up in Florida and graduated from Stetson University in Deland, FL with her bachelors degrees in Political Science and Religious Studies.